zeljkicc/nwt1/README.md

-# nwt1
+## Synopsis

-First project for Advanced Web Technologies
+First project for Advanced Web Technologies class

+## Installation

+Open index.html with any browser.